mas-bandwidth/netcode/README.md

 # Source Code

-This repository holds the implementation of netcode.io in C.
+This repository holds the reference implementation of netcode.io in C.

 Other netcode.io repositories include: